 Interested?
 Please send us an email with your letter of motivation, a CV and references (in English) to firstname.lastname@example.org.
 Please do not send any documents in Microsoft Word document format.
 We won't read them.
 Best use PDF instead.

 Paperwork for non-EU citizens:To begin the internship, you will need a valid visa to enter Germany.
 You will also need a residence permit and a work permit.
 Both need to be valid for the full duration of your internship.
 You will also be responsible for your own health insurance.
+The FSFE can not help you in any way in getting either of these documents.

 We look forward to your application!